Psychological Science

 PSYCH 4310 Psychology Of The Exceptional Child (LEC 3.0)

 Study of the psychology of children on both ends of the educational spectrum.
 The course presents the fundamentals of providing services as well as understanding the abilities and disabilities of children classified as exceptional.
 Includes coverage of various disabilities, and the implications of dealing with personal, family and classroom issues.
-Prerequisite: Psych 1101.
+Prerequisite: Either Psych 1101 (psychology majors) or Educ 1040 (teacher education program).

 PSYCH 4340 Assessment of Student Learning (LEC 3.0)